 Our CA business generates revenue primarily from fees paid for Gogo Connectivity and from products and services available through Gogo Vision and Gogo Signature Services.
-We generate Gogo Connectivity related revenue through both retail and non-retail sales channels.
-Retail revenue is derived from purchases of individual sessions (which includes multiple individual session packages) and subscriptions (including both monthly and annual subscriptions).
-Non-retail revenue is primarily derived from fees paid by third parties who sponsor free or discounted access to Gogo Connectivity to passengers and, to a lesser extent, from other non-retail connectivity services.
+We generate Gogo Connectivity related revenue from purchases by airline passengers of individual sessions, monthly renewable and annual subscriptions and multiple session packages, as well as from fees paid by third parties who sponsor free or discounted access to Gogo Connectivity to passengers in exchange for a promotional presence on our in-air website.
 We generate Gogo Vision related revenue from fees paid by passengers for access to content on Gogo Vision, a service that we launched in August 2011 and October 2011 on aircraft operated by American Airlines and Delta Air Lines, respectively, and which we have agreed to launch on US Airways.
 We generate Gogo Signature Services related revenue from advertising fees and e-commerce revenue share arrangements.
 Our BA business generates revenue from the sale of satellite and ATG equipment and from subscriptions for in-flight internet connectivity and other voice and data communications services.

 We have grown significantly since the launch of Gogo Connectivity in August 2008.
-We increased the number of commercial aircraft online from 30 to 1,494 between December 31, 2008 and March 31, 2012, and the aggregate number of passengers on flights with Gogo Connectivity, or our gross passenger opportunity, increased from approximately 624,000 in 2008 to approximately 192 million in 2011.
-From January 1, 2006 through March 31, 2012, our BA business has sold approximately 6,700 ATG and satellite-based communications systems for private aircraft and signed agreements with all of the largest fractional jet operators.
-Our consolidated revenue increased 69.2% from \$94.7 million in 2010 to \$160.2 million in 2011 and over the same period our net loss decreased from \$113.4 million to net income of \$23.6 million, our consolidated Adjusted EBITDA increased from \$(44.9) million to \$(0.9) million and consolidated net loss attributable to common stock decreased from \$140.1 million to \$17.9 million.
-For the three month period ended March 31, 2012 as compared with the three month period ended March 31, 2011, consolidated revenue increased 57.4% from \$34.5 million to \$54.3 million, net loss decreased from \$10.7 million to \$3.5 million, consolidated Adjusted EBITDA increased from \$(2.5) million to \$4.1 million and consolidated net loss attributable to common stock decreased from \$17.8 million to \$17.6 million.
+We increased the number of commercial aircraft online from 30 to 1,345 between December 31, 2008 and December 31, 2011, and the aggregate number of passengers on flights with Gogo Connectivity, or our gross passenger opportunity, increased from approximately 624,000 in 2008 to approximately 192 million in 2011.
+From January 1, 2006 through December 31, 2011, our BA business has sold approximately 6,300 ATG and satellite-based communications systems for private aircraft and signed agreements with all of the largest fractional jet operators.
+Our consolidated revenue increased 69.2% from \$94.7 million in 2010 to \$160.2 million in 2011 and over the same period our net loss decreased from \$113.4 million to net income of \$23.6 million, our consolidated Adjusted EBITDA increased from \$(44.9) million to \$(0.9) million and consolidated net loss attributable to common stock decreased from \$(140.1) million to \$(17.9) million.